 Training through simulation has proven to be effective in many professions to enhance and hone the skills necessary for practice.
-UA Little Rock IEP provides interpreter professionals in training a safe, effective, and compassionate environment to better develop their interpreting skills.
+The UA Little Rock Interpreter Education Program provides interpreter professionals in training a safe, effective, and compassionate environment to better develop their interpreting skills.

-As an example of the various settings, the UA Little Rock IEP and Department of Nursing provides interprofessional simulated experience for both health care professionals, and interpreters who are being trained to bridge the communication barrier between English and American Sign Language.
-This simulation training also incorporates mental health scenarios bringing in the Department of Social Work as well.
+As an example of the various settings, the UA Little Rock IEP and School of Nursing provides interprofessional simulated experience for both health care professionals, and interpreters who are being trained to bridge the communication barrier between English and American Sign Language.
+This simulation training also incorporates mental health scenarios bringing in the School of Social Work as well.

 Interprofessional simulations are done on-site with the UA Little Rock IEP students joining the parties from the various settings targeted through the training.
 Students are evaluated during the simulation and a debriefing immediately following.

-This venture has proven to be very successful for the program and provides a much-needed exposure to both professionals of various targeted settings and the students in training becoming professional interpreters.
-Although there are benefits to a theoretical approach, nothing can substitute a living, hands-on experience that is being provided by the UA Little Rock.
+This experiential learning opportunity has been very successful for the program.
+It provides a much-needed exposure to both professionals of various targeted settings and the students in training becoming professional interpreters.
+Although there are benefits to a theoretical approach, nothing can substitute a living, hands-on experience that is being provided by UA Little Rock.